Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 And if you're worrying about having to maintain the beds, then think again.
 'WoodBlocX raised beds require zero maintenance, they will not crack, warp or rot and are guaranteed for 15 years,' Henry says.

-Check out our guide on raised beds to get started on creating your own.
+Our guide on raised garden bed ideas has all the tips you need to get started creating your own.

 9. Liven up the scene with a mix of containers